 Amtrak includes dining for passengers with sleeper accommodations; our first meal was lunch.
 The food is just above cafeteria grade, and I’m talking high school cafeteria, not Hi-Tech Cafeteria.
 The menu is the same every day.
 So, if you are on the train for more than one lunch, you will likely have the same food.

-You may see ads touting the joys of train travel, note these are not ads for Amtrak.
-There is no fancy dining car, with linen tablecloths, chateaubriand, and champagne.
+You may see ads touting the joys of train travel.
+Note these are not ads for Amtrak!
+There is no fancy dining car with linen tablecloths, no chateaubriand, and no champagne.